latenitecoding/algo_owls/README.md

 When using the algo owls CLI, target solutions are generally provided by name without a path or file extension.
 The only exception is when using the `init` command, which must include the path prefix to the target solution rooted at the `solutions` directory.
 For example, a solution for `FadingWind` can be created by running `algo_owls init icpc/nar2022/FadingWind`.

+_All solutions to problems in every branch should be located within the solutions directory.
+The src directory is for the sources files of the algo_owls CLI._

 ### Dev
 For those that would like to contribute to the algo owls CLI, there is a `dev` branch where that work takes place.